What is the sciatic

 This simple stretch helps relieve sciatica pain by loosening your gluteal and piriformis muscles, which can become inflamed and press against the sciatic nerve.

-- Repeat for a total of 3 reps, and then switch legs.
-Remember to only pull your knee as far as it will comfortably go.
+- Gently pull your right leg across your body toward your left shoulder.
+Hold it there for 30 seconds.
+Remember to pull your knee only as far as it will comfortably go.
 You should feel a relieving stretch in your muscle, not pain.

 - Sit on the ground with your legs extended straight out with your feet flexed upward.

 - Bend your right knee and place your foot flat on the floor on the outside of your opposite knee.